As the leading space organization in Japan, JAXA is involved in many activities including:

 The site enjoys a lot of white-space (actually its light grey, which works much better than glaring white behind dark text).
 Most of the links use the blue, as is the background of the large dropdown menus.
 High-quality graphics are used in image links, slideshows and section headers.
 Both a grid-based layouts and a simple vertical column layouts display content in modules that efficiently guide users to the different sections of the site, including items categorised by country, topic and mission.

-A large number of the Japan Space Agency’s pages can be accessed at 2 different urls, forcing Google and other search engines to guess which of these duplicate content pages to include in the search results.
+A large number of the Japanese Space Agency’s pages can be accessed at 2 different urls, forcing Google and other search engines to guess which of these duplicate content pages to include in the search results.
 Examples of this ambiguity include the trailing slash and the index.html urls of many pages.
 The site also suffers from containing over 500 broken internal links that have not been fixed in order to help the agency’s website visitors enjoy a better experience whilst navigating the site.

 As an agency, JAXA are most focused on providing information to the general public, as opposed to encouraging potential customers to get in touch about the services.
 For this reason, there are no real calls to action elements other than the social medial profile links and a link to the contact page.